 Northern's iconic, modern-era Wildcat Willy mascot was first conceived in 1984, when then-hockey coach and current athletic director Rick Comley tapped student Jay McQuillan to pioneer a design for a suited figure that would energize the environment at athletic events, increase school spirit and provide a unified look for all NMU teams.
 But an early incarnation of a mascot was actually a live female bobcat named … Bobby.

-As detailed in a comprehensive “The Northern Tradition” blog post by Elijah Croschere, a student employee at the Central U.P. and NMU Archives, Northern had early nicknames—the Teachers, Normalites (it was founded as “Northern State Normal School” in 1899) and the Northerners—but none of them stuck.
+As detailed in a comprehensive “The Northern Tradition” blog post by Elijah Croschere, a student employee at the Central U.P. and NMU Archives, Northern had some early nicknames.
+These included the Teachers, Normalites (it was founded as “Northern State Normal School” in 1899) and the Northerners, but none of them stuck.
 This changed in the mid-1930s, when Northern basketball coach Charles B. Hedgcock gave the following description of his defensive schemes in the North Wind student newspaper:

 “In man-to-man, you have to be quicker and because the cubs are the natural offspring of wildcats, bobcats, any kind of cat when they're younger.
 The man-to-man unit will be known as a Cub, while members of the older, more methodical zone defense groups will be known as the Cats… the Wildcats.”